PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

-## Tutorial: updating an Mbed Linux OS image
+## Updating an Mbed Linux OS image

 There are two main components to an MBL device: Mbed Linux OS, and the application working on top of it.
 MBL supports over-the-air updates for both components independently of each other.
 This tutorial focuses on updating Mbed Linux OS; we also have a tutorial [for updating the application]()<!--not yet we don't-->.

 **How firmware gets updated**
 <!--There's a question of how much of the theory should be explained here (and in the previous tutorial).-->

 To enable firmware update, the full disk image contains a partition table and all the partitions required by Mbed Linux, including two root partitions:

-- The running bank: a device partition storing the rootfs for the running system.
+* The running partition storing the `rootfs` for the running system.
-- The non-running bank: a device partition that will receive the firmware update.<!--Called this partition in the previous tutorial-->
+* The non-running partition that receives the firmware update.<!--Called this partition in the previous tutorial--> <!--- Also called partitions in other tutorials of a similar type--->

-Only one of the root filesystem partitions is **active** at any one time, and the other is available to receive a new version of firmware during an update.
-At the end of the update process, the root partition with the new firmware becomes **active** and the other root partition becomes available to receive the next firmware update.
+Only one root filesystem partitions is **active** at any one time.
+The other receives a new version of firmware during an update.
+At the end of the update process, the root partition with the new firmware becomes **active**, and the other root partition receives the next firmware update.

 During a firmware update, the update software:<!--You mean update client?
 What, by the way, manages the updates on an MBL device?-->

-- Writes the new software rootfs to the non-running bank.
+* Writes the new software rootfs to the non-running partition.
-- Sets the non-running bank to be the running bank next time the device boots. <!--Can I say "this automatically frees the other running bank, which can accept the next update"?-->
+* Sets the non-running partition to running the next time the device boots. <!--Can I say "this automatically frees the other running bank, which can accept the next update"?-->
 - Reboots the device.

-<span class="tips">Remote updates rely on Pelion Device Management capabilities.
+<span class="tips">**Tip:** Remote updates rely on Pelion Device Management capabilities.
 A full review of Pelion Device Management Update is [available on the Pelion documentation site](https://cloud.mbed.com/docs/latest/updating-firmware/index.html).</span>

 ### Prerequisites

-You can only update an MBL device if you have:

-* A device running an MBL image that can connect to your Pelion Device Management account, and contains all the needed certificates.
+* A device running an MBL image that can connect to your Device Management account, and contains all the needed certificates.
 If you do not have one, please [follow the first tutorial in this series](connecting-an-mbl-device-and-using-an-applications.html).
 * An instance of the manifest tool, [as reviewed in our development environment setup](preparing-a-development-environment.html), and initialized (if you have not initialized it yet, please [review the previous tutorial])().<!--This isn't great.
 Is there a way to add the initalization instructions to the manifest tool installations, or is it too context specific?-->
 * A root file system archive that contains the firmware upgrade.<!--How?
 This is about building a new image, right?
 And then they need just a bit of it?
 But how do they get it?-->